kshekh/gamersx.tv/README.md

 demo and prod environments, tag a release with a version number, e.g.
 'release-v1.0'.

+If you don't want to deploy to dev automatically, include [skip ci] in your commit's message.

 ## Settings

 You can reach the settings admin via the /admin/ route.
 You must have a logon to